 Funding Opportunity: Advancing Team-based Care through Technical Assistance

-In light of the coronavirus (COVID-19) pandemic and its far-reaching impacts across the state, this funding opportunity will be modified to meet nonprofits where they are in this new landscape.
-We encourage you to check back late August for more details or subscribe to our emails to receive updates.
+In light of the coronavirus (COVID-19) pandemic and its far-reaching impacts across the state, this funding opportunity has been modified to meet nonprofits where they are in this new landscape.

 This funding opportunity will support safety net clinics in receiving technical assistance (TA) to improve their clinical and business capacity so they can offer high-quality, team-based comprehensive primary care.
 The Foundation will fund clinics up to $125,000 over the two-year period to support clinic staff participation in the funding opportunity and any education and travel-related expenses associated with implementing team-based care.
 TA for this funding opportunity will be provided by Nonprofit Finance Fund (NFF) and John Snow, Inc. (JSI).

 Proposed projects must reflect the Foundation’s cornerstones, as our work is grounded in serving Coloradans who have low income and historically have had less power or privilege, putting the creation of health equity at the center of everything we do, and being informed by the community and those we exist to serve.

 Have questions?
 We’re here to talk through your ideas and encourage you to connect with us before applying for funding.
 If you don’t already work with a program officer, please reach out to us by email or by phone at 303-953-3600, and be sure to note the county you work in and the focus area of interest.

 Have questions?
 Contact your Program Officer for more information.

 To be considered for funding, organizations must meet the following criteria: